DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

 You may be wondering why there are so many tests just for glaucoma.
 The reason is that it’s not easy to diagnose glaucoma, and there are several varieties of the disease.
 A precise evaluation of the condition of your optic nerve is essential to glaucoma diagnosis and treatment.

 Your sight is the most important concern.
-Doctors evaluate many factors before reaching a conclusion on how to treat your vision.
+Eye doctors evaluate many factors before reaching a conclusion on how to treat your vision.
 If you have a condition that’s particularly difficult to diagnose, you may be referred to a doctor who specializes in glaucoma treatment.
 It’s always a wise option to receive a second opinion when it comes to protecting your vision.

 The type of glaucoma you have, as well as the severity of your disease, determines the kind of treatment you’ll receive.
 Glaucoma damage cannot be reversed — it is permanent.
 But surgery and medicine can help prevent further damage.